Yu-Shiba-Rusinov states in 2D superconductors with arbitrary Fermi contours: Introduction

 \section{Introduction}

-Magnetic impurities placed on a superconductor are a \np{useful} workbench for investigating many fundamental properties of the superconductor and pairing mechanisms.
-As predicted a long time ago independently by Yu, Shiba, and Rusunov~\cite{Yu,Shiba,Rusinov}, the pair-breaking potential induced by a magnetic moment distorts the superconducting bands and give rise to superconducting bound states with sub-gap quasiparticle excitations, so-called YSR states.
+Magnetic impurities placed on a superconductor are a potential workbench for investigating many fundamental properties of the superconductor and pairing mechanisms.
+As predicted a long time ago independently by Yu, Shiba, and Rusinov~\cite{Yu,Shiba,Rusinov}, the pair-breaking potential induced by a magnetic moment distorts the superconducting bands and gives rise to superconducting bound states with sub-gap quasiparticle excitations, so-called YSR states.
 Because they lie within the band gap, these excitations are long lived and, hence, appear as very narrow resonances in tunneling experiments~\cite{Ji2008,Heinrich2018}.
 YSR states are the elementary states forming subgap bands in atomic chains of magnetic impurities \cite{Nadj-Perge2014,kim2014helical,Ruby2015a,peng2015strong,Pawlak2016,Ruby2017,Schneider2021c,Mier2021,Schneider2021d,liebhaber2021}, allegedly turning topological and hosting Majorana bound states at their ends.
-The study of YSR also reveals fundamental aspects of atomic scale magnetism.
+The study of YSR states also reveals fundamental aspects of atomic scale magnetism.
 For example, STM experiments on superconductors with magnetic impurities revealed valuable information about molecular \cite{Franke2011,Hatter2015,Hatter2017,Farinacci2018, Kezilebieke2018,Brand2018,Kezilebieke2019,Malavolti2018,Farinacci2020,Rubio-Verdu2021,Song2021a} and atomic properties, as hybridization of orbitals, anisotropy, etc.\cite{Cornils2017,Kamlapure2018,Senkpiel2019a,Song2020a,Yang2020a,Liebhaber2019,Huang2020,Huang2020c,Odobesko2020,Ding2021,Beck2021,Chatzopoulos2021,Huang2021,Wang2021,Friedrich2021a,Kamlapure2021,Kuster2021}.

 The spatial distribution of YSR states are the subject of several recent studies based on STM.
 YSR states appear localized around atomic-sized magnetic impurities on superconductors, and their spatial distribution may reflect the shape of atomic or molecular orbitals responsible of the YSR channel \cite{Ruby2016,Choi2017,Farinacci2020,Rubio-Verdu2021,Beck2021,Schneider2021c}.
-However, YSR states are generated by the local exchange interaction between the impurity's orbital with electrons in the superconducting host and, consequently, far from the impurity the distribution of YSR amplitude reflects the shape of superconducting bands\cite{Menard2015,Ruby2016,Kezilebieke2018,Etzkorn2018a,Liebhaber2019,Kim2020}.
+Furthermore, the YSR states are generated by the local exchange interaction between the impurity orbital with electrons in the superconducting host and, consequently, far from the impurity the distribution of YSR amplitude reflects the shape of superconducting bands\cite{Menard2015,Ruby2016,Kezilebieke2018,Etzkorn2018a,Liebhaber2019,Kim2020}.

 As demonstrated by Rusinov in his original work \cite{Rusinov}, there are two length scales involved in the spatial decay of the bound states away from the impurity: a long-range scale determined by the superconducting coherence length $\xi_s$, which provides an exponential decay, $e^{-x/\xi_S}$ of the YSR wavefunction, and a short length equal to the inverse of the Fermi momentum $k_F^{-1}$, over which the wave function oscillates and exhibits an algebraic decay $\sim (k_F r)^{-1}$.
 This decay law is valid for three-dimensional systems.
 For a general isotropic superconductor, theory predicted that the decay law depends on dimensionality of the superconducting band, namely the YSR amplitude decays as $\sim (k_F r)^{(1-d)/2}$ with dimension $d=1,2,3$ \cite{Menard2015}.